nnourue/kepler-exoplanet-classification/README.md

 ### Multiclass (FALSE POSITIVE / CANDIDATE / CONFIRMED)

 - **`score_sq`** — the most important feature overall.
 Squaring the confidence score amplifies the gap between high and low confidence objects, making the separation between confirmed planets and false positives more distinct.
 - **`koi_score`** — Kepler's own instrument confidence score, the second strongest signal.
-The model's reliance on this validates the approach — it is independently converging on the telescope's own judgment.
+The model's reliance on this validates the approach; it is independently converging on the telescope's own judgment.
 - **`koi_prad`** — planetary radius.
 Real planets fall within a physically constrained size range; objects outside this range are statistically more likely to be false positives.
 - **`radius_ratio`** — more discriminative than planetary radius alone.
 Extreme ratios are characteristic of eclipsing binary stars mimicking planetary transits.
 - **`koi_kepmag`** — the brightness of the star as observed by Kepler.
 Fainter stars produce noisier light curves, which increases the chance of a misidentified signal.
 - **`koi_multiplicity`** — stars with multiple candidates are far more likely to host real planets.
-The model picked this up without being told — it learned the multiplicity boost from the data.
+The model picked this up without being told; it learned the multiplicity boost from the data.
 - **`score_period`** — combines confidence and orbital period into one signal.
 High confidence at long periods strongly favours a real planet.
 - **`koi_steff`** — stellar effective temperature.
 Hotter stars are more active, which can produce false signals that mimic planetary transits.
 - **`koi_period`** — short orbital periods are disproportionately associated with false positives, as grazing eclipsing binaries preferentially cluster at short periods.